LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 ## Extended operations
 The HL7 FHIR specification also defines a mechanism for extending the base API with [extended operations](https://hl7.org/fhir/R4B/operations.html).
-The IBM FHIR Server implements a handful of extended operations and provides extension points for users to extend the server with their own.
+The LinuxForHealth FHIR Server implements a handful of extended operations and provides extension points for users to extend the server with their own.

 Operations are invoked via HTTP POST.
 * All operations can be invoked by passing a Parameters resource instance in the body of the request.